mwb249/taxparcel-geoenrich/README.md

 ```
 It will take a few minutes to create the new environment.

-Once the environment is created, activate it to update and install the PyYAML package.
+Once the environment is created, activate it, then update the environment and install the PyYAML package.
 ```bash
 proswap taxparcel-geoenrich
 conda update --all